James Long Company

 - Truly isolated: 4 kV peak optical and magnetic isolation

-barriers using state-of-the-art 1990's technologies.
+barriers using state-of-the-art technology.

 - High impedance: Greater than 1 gigaohms;